-From downtown Saranac Lake, take Route 86 north, toward Paul Smiths.
+To the VIC: From downtown Saranac Lake, take Route 86 west, toward Paul Smiths, for about 10 miles.
 At the intersection with the college, turn right on Route 30.
 The VIC is on the left shortly after the turn.
 The VIC is on the left, about a mile past the turn.
 Turn into the well-marked driveway and follow it to the large parking area.

 On The Map